 Residents must care for patients in an environment that maximizes communication.
 This must include the opportunity to work as a member of effective interprofessional teams that are appropriate to the delivery of care in the specialty and larger health system.
 (Core)

-VI.E.3.
-Transitions of Care
+VI.E.2.a)